CharlieScarver/Wanderdust/README.md

 # Wonderdust

 Geometric chaos.

+Consciously written in "2013 JavaScript".

 See it in action [here](https://charliescarver.github.io/Wanderdust/).